 Any letter of the alphabet can be used to stand for the unknown quantity but we chose the letter 'X' as its use in algebraic equations is widespread.
 We think using a different letter would just, ahem, confuse people.

 We began the challenge by sending letters to friends all around the country using simple algebraic equations instead of house numbers.
+Their full addresses are not displayed below.
 Our results were as follows:

 - The aforementioned X High Street, where X = 2 x 10 + 2 was delivered successfully to number 22.

 - X Harold Lane, where X = 2 x 10 + 5 was delivered successfully to number 25.

 - X Lake Road, where X = 5 x 10 + 9 was delivered successfully to number 59.

 A 100% success rate!
 Well done to the posties for successfully solving the equations!
 For our next batch of letters that we sent to our friends we increased the complexity a notch and our results were as follows: